psibir/specxtract/README.md

 ![specxtract_logo](https://github.com/psibir/specxtract/blob/main/specxtract_logo.png?raw=true)

 The `specxtract` program is a utility designed to extract product specifications, features, and related information from DOCX files.
 It uses regular expressions to identify specific patterns in the text and extracts relevant data.
-Additionally, it can optionally extract images from the document and save the extracted data in a CSV file.

 ## Usage